Askedio/Laravel5-RBAC/README.md

 # Overview
-This Package simple glues together laravel-permission and laravel-authorize to be in one package giving you all the features and a simple install route to easily get started.
+This Package glues together laravel-permission and laravel-authorize to be one package giving you all the features and a simple install command to easily get started.

 More details here:
 * https://github.com/spatie/laravel-permission